 - 生姜丝 – Ginger – 2 Yuan

-By the way, aside from the normal pork dumpling, I totally recommend the pork egg yolk dumpling.
-My tummy is rumbling just thinking about it… I also highly recommend adding ginger for only 2 yuan extra.
+By the way, aside from the normal pork dumpling, I totally recommend the Pork Egg Yolk Dumpling (蛋黄鲜肉汤包).
+My tummy is rumbling just thinking about it!
+I also highly recommend adding some ginger (生姜丝) for only 2 yuan extra.
 It really completes the flavor of the XLBs.

-After placing your order, find a place to sit down (or they will find one for you).
-You will likely have to share the table with strangers, which is pretty common practice in Asia.
-As eveeything seems to be made fresh, your order will then come to your table in approximately 10-15 minutes – Don’t worry, they will find you.
+After placing your order, find a place to sit down or if it’s the busy time they might help you find one.
+Also, during the busy time, you will likely have to share the table with strangers which is a pretty common practice in Asia.
+As everything seems to be made fresh, your order will then come to your table in approximately 10-15 minutes – Don’t worry, they will find you.

-Once the XLBs are served, it’s time to eat!
-They don’t give you spoon here for some reason, so here is how to eat them XLBs – pick one up with chopsticks, dip it in vinegar and/or chili, then proceed to bite a small hole on top of the XLB and suck up the soup.
-Do NOT under any circumstances put the entire thing in your mouth!
+Once the XLBs are served – it’s time to eat!
+They don’t give you spoon here for some reason, so this is how to eat them XLBs – pick one up with chopsticks, dip it in vinegar and/or chili, put a few slices of ginger on top, then proceed to bite a small hole on top of the XLB and suck up the soup.
+Do NOT under any circumstances put the entire dumpling in your mouth!
 The XLBs will be served scalding hot.
 I burnt my tongue this way, and know exactly what Anthony Bourdain was talking about when he said these things can cause “unforgettable maxillofacial damage”.

 We also accidentally ordered a bowl of duck blood soup.
 We were trying to order seaweed soup but mixed up the Chinese characters.
-It was actually pretty good if you don’t think about it as gelatinous blood squares though.
+It was actually pretty good though… if you don’t think about it as gelatinous blood squares.
 The broth is light and quite tasty!

 My thoughts on Jia Jia Tang Bao